Update: March 8, 2018

 Public and private partnerships

-Funding to support the activities of the center will be generated through the development of multiple revenue streams, including philanthropy and federal support.
-The School of Nursing will support the activities necessary to secure funding.
-The Barnard Center has been identified as a fundraising priority in our ongoing capital campaign.
+As we mentioned in the Fall, funding to support the activities of the center will be generated through the development of multiple revenue streams, including philanthropy and federal support.
+The School of Nursing has continued to support the activities necessary to secure funding.
+We have recently hired a permanent Chief Advancement Officer, Kevin Fralicks.
+The Barnard Center is one of the fundraising priorities for Kevin and his team during our ongoing capital campaign.
 Once funding is secured, work plans for center initiatives will be developed with a specific timeline and responsibilities.

 Azita Emami, PhD, MSN, RNT, RN, FAAN